✓ Updated March 2026

 Frequently Asked Questions

-When is the absolute best time to visit Dubai to avoid the extreme heat and still enjoy outdoor activities?
+When is the absolute best time to visit Dubai to avoid the intense heat and still enjoy outdoor activities?

-Honestly, for comfortable outdoor exploration, aim for the cooler months between November and March.
-The weather is pleasant, with average temperatures in the mid-70s Fahrenheit (around 24°C), perfect for strolling through souks, lounging on the beach, or even enjoying a desert safari without feeling like you're melting.
-Summer, from May to September, is intensely hot and humid, making most outdoor activities unbearable during the day.
+Honestly, aim for the cooler months between November and March.
+The weather is absolutely glorious then, perfect for exploring the souks, lounging on the beach, or even taking a desert safari without feeling like you're melting.
+Anything outside of this window, especially summer, can be brutally hot and humid, making outdoor exploration quite challenging.

-What are some essential cultural etiquette tips I should be aware of as a visitor in Dubai?
+What are some essential cultural etiquette tips I should be aware of in Dubai?

-Absolutely!
-Skip the massive malls for a bit and explore the Al Fahidi Historical Neighbourhood (formerly Bastakiya).
-Wander through its narrow alleyways, visit the Dubai Museum housed in an old fort, and pop into the art galleries and charming cafes.
-For a truly local vibe, head to the Deira Gold and Spice Souks early in the morning before the crowds descend – it's a sensory overload in the best way possible.
+You absolutely must explore the Al Fahidi Historical Neighbourhood (formerly Bastakiya).
+Wander through its narrow alleyways, visit the small art galleries, and pop into the Dubai Museum housed in an old fort.
+For a truly local vibe, head to the Deira Gold and Spice Souks early in the morning before the crowds descend – the sensory experience is incredible.

 What is the cheapest month to visit Dubai, United Arab Emirates?